kaiitunnz/review-based-anime-recommendation-system/README.md

 This will build a REARS model that uses a `doc2vec-200` vectorizer, `linear` sentiment analyzer, and `euclidean` similarity metric.

+Or you can skip the building process and download the pre-trained models from [this drive](https://kaistackr-my.sharepoint.com/:u:/g/personal/noppanat_w_kaist_ac_kr/Ec8ZoPmrTstBl7E_ERe2s5oB3pktr2YTcjlLo-rHHKIn0g?e=FWavez).

 6. Run the recommendation system to generate a list of recommended animes.
 For example,

 ```shell